Defender (video game): Early designs and conception

-After six months of development, the team felt the game had not made enough progress.
-They examined other games and concluded that survival was a necessary component to implement.
-To achieve this, they devised enemies to present a threat, the first of which was the "Lander".
-Jarvis enjoyed violent, action entertainment, and wanted the game to have those elements, but felt the action should have a reasonable objective.
+After six months of development, the team considered the progress insufficient.
+They examined other games and concluded that survival was a necessary component.
+The team devised enemies to present a threat, the first of which was the "Lander".
+Jarvis enjoyed violent, action entertainment, and he wanted to include those elements but felt the action should have a reasonable objective.
 Inspired by the 1960s television show The Defenders, Jarvis titled the game Defender, reasoning that the title helped justify the violence.
-He added astronauts to expand on the space theme and give players something to defend while they shot enemies.
+He added astronauts to expand on the space theme and give the player something to defend while shooting enemies.
+Jarvis believed the combination of offensive and defensive actions created a "rich tactical and strategic experience" that forced the player to frequently evaluate the situation's priorities.
+He further noted that the added complexity made the gameplay less monotonous, which differentiated it from other games that solely rely on a relentless battle that eventually kills the player character.

 The element of flying over a planetscape was added after a brainstorming session between Jarvis and Ritchie.
 The landscape is depicted as a line only a pixel wide, primarily because the hardware was not powerful enough to generate anything more detailed.

-Later development
+The background stars' movements were made slower than the ship in order to create a sense of depth.

+Refinement and completion

-By July, development was behind schedule and Jarvis's superior began to pressure him to finish the game in time for a then-upcoming trade show, the AMOA, in September.
-Jarvis spent several weeks creating the astronauts, which his boss felt should be omitted if the process didn't speed up.
-The pressure frustrated him to the point he considered resigning.
-Around that time, a new programmer named Sam Dicker was hired.
-He assisted in programming the game and added visual and audio effects.
-For example, Dicker implemented a particle effect algorithm to generate unique explosions for destroyed enemies.
+By July, development was behind schedule and Jarvis's supervisor pressured him to finish the game to display at the then-upcoming Amusement & Music Operators Association (AMOA) trade show in September.
+Jarvis spent several weeks creating the astronauts, which his boss wanted to omit if the process didn't hasten.
+The pressure frustrated Jarvis to the point he considered resigning.
+Around that time, Sam Dicker was hired as a new programmer.
+He assisted in programming the game and added audiovisual effects.
+Dicker implemented a particle effect algorithm to generate unique explosions when enemies were destroyed.
 The new elements re-invigorated Jarvis, who felt the project began to show promise.

 Development then shifted focus to the enemies.
 Landers were given the ability to capture humans, and a new enemy was devised from the mechanic: "Mutants", captured humans that had turned hostile.
-The Mutants added a rescue element to the game that Jarvis believed made it more interesting to players and encouraged them to continue playing.
-The element of making a "comeback" from a dire situation was applied to the planet as well.
-Jarvis felt it mimicked the ups and downs of real life.
+The Mutants added a rescue element that Jarvis believed made the game more interesting and would encourage the player to continue playing.
+He applied the element of making a "comeback" to the planet and restored it and the humans after surviving five waves following the planet's destruction; Jarvis felt it mimicked the ups and downs of real life.
 "Bombers", enemies which release floating bombs on the screen, were added next.
 More enemies were added to create different gameplay elements.
-"Swarmers" and "Pods" were designed to attack the spaceship as opposed to the astronauts.
-"Baiters" were included to add pressure to the player by preventing them from lingering.
-The enemies quickly follow the spaceship to collide with it, and were based on a similar enemy in Asteroids.
+"Swarmers" and "Pods" were designed to attack the ship rather than the astronauts.
+"Baiters" were included prevent the spaceship from lingering and add pressure to the player.
+Based on a similar enemy in Asteroids, Baiters quickly follow the ship to collide with it.